 Invoiced price or order price, whichever is greater.
-When that information is not available, the default price to be based on the previous year's average retail price taken from the Acquisitions system.
+When that information is not available, the default price to be based on the previous year's average retail price taken from the Integrated Library System (ILS).

 8. IntelliSearch

 Schedule of Fees for Research Services Using IntelliSearch